 “Our various stakeholders believe, as do we, that caring about our environment, our communities and our people helps us better meet our business objectives and deliver returns for the long term,” says John D. Williams, Domtar president and CEO.
 “At Domtar, everyone has a role in sustainability.
 We do not want sustainability to be an annex — we want it to be integrated into our everyday management.”

-As a green company, our commitment to sustainability resulted in key accomplishments that were highlighted in our 2017 Sustainability Report, including:
+As a green company, our commitment to sustainability resulted in key accomplishments, including:

 - A 53 percent reduction in recordable safety incidents since 2008.